 One of the aims of the project is to facilitate conversations between children and adults of the past Centrepoint about the pain that lies between them.
 This might entail adults of the past sharing some of the issues that caused them to be blind to the abuse that children were experiencing.
 It might mean offering remorse and apologies.
 It might mean explaining their action or inaction.
 It might mean offering support.

 It is not expected that this will be a platform for conversations between adults who actively engaged in predatory abuse and the childhood sufferers of that abuse.
 That is a criminal justice issue, and this is not the appropriate forum for that.

 If you would like to share with others something about your time as an adult living at Centrepoint which would help others understand what happened better, or you would like to offer an explanation or apology for your role in events, please make contact with the project administrator at email@example.com.

 DOCUMENTARY BY COSTA BOTES

-A frank conversation with four siblings about their troubled teenage years at Centrepoint led to the documentary Angie, screening nationwide at the New Zealand International Film Festival from late July.
-Anke Richter, who initiated the project five years ago, catches up with Angie Meiklejohn and her family – and talks to other survivors ready to break their silence about Bert Potter’s toxic community.
+A frank conversation with four siblings about their troubled teenage years at Centrepoint led to the documentary Angie, which screened nationwide at the New Zealand International Film Festival in 2018.
+Anke Richter, who initiated the project five years before, catches up with Angie Meiklejohn and her family – and talks to other survivors ready to break their silence about Bert Potter’s toxic community.

 “The work of restoration cannot begin until a problem is fully faced.”